-Macau boasts a sophisticated, independently regulated communications market due to Macau’s status as a Special Administrative Region (SAR) of the People’s Republic of China following its handover from Portugal.
+Macau boasts a sophisticated, independently regulated communications market.
 Gradual liberalisation has now fully opened the telecoms market with the full impact slowly becoming evident.
-Demand for telecom services is significantly driven by the millions of visitors that visit the tiny enclave every year.

 Fixed line subscriptions in Macau continue to fall.
 Macau’s fixed-line market is transitioning to a fibre broadband market as CTM invests significantly in fibre access networks, a project made possible given Macau’s high population density.